7 min read

 What we deliberately don't do

-• No AI re-tokenization.
+• No AI re-tokenisation.
 We considered sending each saved sentence to an LLM for "find the learnable chunks."
-Decided against it — adds latency, adds cost, and regex + stop-word filter gets us 90% of the value with zero runtime cost.
-The 10% we lose are things like idioms with internal stop words ("end of the day" → only "end" + "day" survive).
+Decided against it — adds latency, adds cost, and the simpler approach gets us almost all of the value with no runtime overhead.
+The small fraction we lose are things like idioms with internal function words ("end of the day" → only "end" + "day" survive).
 For those, the whole-card click still works.

 What's next

-We're also tracking which chips get tapped the most.
-If a learner taps phrasal-verb-style chips 5x more than single-word chips, that's a signal that phrasal verb practice would be the highest-leverage drill for them.
-We'll wire that into the personalization layer over the next few weeks.
+We're also tracking which kinds of chips get tapped the most.
+If a learner taps phrasal-verb-style chips more than single-word chips, that's a signal that phrasal verb practice would be the highest-leverage drill for them.
+We'll wire that into the personalisation layer over the next few weeks.

 Try it